Click the numbers if you missed the first four chapters:

 “I went to your room to check on you, but when I found it empty I grew concerned.”

-“I . . . well, to be honest, I became lost on my way.”
+“I . . . well, to be honest, I became lost.”
 She shrugged and did her best to not feel guilty for making him search her out.
 “But when I happened upon this quaint rose conservatory, I couldn’t resist.”

 The words had been spoken with the slightest hint of a break, as if just saying it caused him pain; but it was a pain he must have buried.
 Ismene didn’t miss the flicker of it, nor did she miss the tension that hung like a cold, damp cloth over the room.

 He bent low and reached for her hand, kissing it once again.
 Before he stood their eyes met.
-While peeking out from under dark locks of wavy hair, his unspoken pleasure shone as clear as day.
-Her breath hitched in her throat, but she was unsure how to respond.
+While peeking out from under dark locks of wavy hair, unspoken pleasure and mischief shone as clear as day.
+Her breath hitched, and her heated skin burned further.

-“I have been honored by your kind attention, my lady.
+“I have been honored by your kind attention, Princess.
 Give my regards to your family,” he said with a generous smile.

-“Yes,” he said, his laconic reply nothing like she’d expected from him after his otherwise kind and free conversation during their previous encounters, few though they had thus been.
+Othniel didn’t give Kendric a second glance, and his laconic reply was nothing like Ismene had come to expect from him after his otherwise kind and free conversation during their previous encounters, few though they had thus been.
+Feeling the lingering tension, she avoided looking back at Kendric as she and Othniel walked away.

-After a time of walking in uncomfortable silence, Ismene couldn’t take it anymore.
-“Your mother’s rose garden is beautiful.
-I had no idea so many varieties existed.”
+After a time in uncomfortable silence, Ismene couldn’t take it anymore.
+“Your mother’s garden is beautiful.
+I had no idea so many rose varieties existed.”

 “She adored roses.
-That conservatory is her private sanctuary.
+That was her private sanctuary.
 Father had it built for her after my younger brother died.”

 “Oh.
-I’m sorry,” she said and regretted starting the conversation.
+I’m sorry.”
+She cringed and regretted starting the conversation.

-“He was barely a year my junior.
-I don’t remember him, but my mother was unable to bear any other children after.
+“He was barely a year my junior and died within his first year.
+I can’t remember him beyond a vague recollection, but my mother was unable to bear any other children after.
 She loved those roses, and Father brought her home a different kind to plant after every journey he took.
 Some of them come from as far away as Agora.
-Many are her own making, using a skill taught her by a discipler my father convinced to come visit us from Nevin.”
+Quite a few are of her own making, using a skill taught her by a discipler my father convinced to come visit us from Nevin.”

-There was a hint of a smile in his voice, which worked to alleviate some of Ismene’s regret over bringing up his dead mother, but when she glanced up, it was to see sadness marring his angled features.
+There was a hint of a smile in his voice which worked to alleviate some of the tension between them.
+But when she glanced up, it was to see sadness marring his angled features.
 The sparkle didn’t dance in his eye, and he fell silent once again.

 Ismene didn’t have the heart to try to speak of anything else for fear of stirring up more pain, but she had a surprising urge to get to know him better.
 Lamentably, she didn’t know how.

-The only way into Ismene’s room was through the salon.
+With heavy silence encircling them, they arrived at the door to the salon—the only way into Ismene’s chamber.
 Othniel walked her in and to the bedroom door.
 He opened it for her and stood aside, but as she turned to thank him his next words stopped her.

-He didn’t finish the sentence, just let it hang there.
-And the way he said man with a hint of antipathy didn’t go unnoticed.
+He didn’t finish the sentence; he just let it hang there like a piece of rotting meat left out to tempt the wolves.
+And the way he said ‘man’ with a hint of antipathy didn’t go unnoticed.
 Ismene’s stomach dropped and her cheeks flushed.
 She’d not have thought what she’d done was inappropriate.
 At home, that never would have been an issue.
 Of course, everyone knew everyone at the manor, and there were servants everywhere.
-She’d never truly been alone.
+She’d rarely been alone outside the room she shared with Ketra.

-“I don’t have one,” she said, her voice low as a strange form of humiliation twisted her insides.
+“I don’t have one,” she said, her voice low.
+A strange form of humiliation twisted her insides.

-Ismene blinked back the sudden rush of unwelcome tears that sprang to her eyes and nodded, not even sure herself which question she answered.
-As if of its own volition her hand reached for the door and closed it in his face.
-She walked to the bed and sat down on the edge, a wave of mortification roaring over her.
+Ismene blinked back a sudden rush of unwelcome tears.
+She nodded, not even sure herself which question she answered.
+She reached for the door, closed it in his face, and stared at the wood grain for a minute before she walked to the bed and sat down on the edge.
+A wave of mortification roared over her.

 Her encounter with Lord Kendric had been entirely innocent.
 Could it really cause trouble for her to have conversations with old acquaintances?
 Or was her new husband jealous?
 Was he the jealous type?
-Did that mean he was an angry man like Old Bart in the village who beat his wife and children often enough to see himself thrown in the makeshift jail run by her father’s steward?
-No. Just the thought of it caused her to shudder, but she had no idea what kind of man she had been married off to—none whatsoever.
+Did that mean he was like Old Bart in the village who beat his wife and children often enough to see himself thrown in the makeshift jail run by her father’s steward?
+No. Just the thought of it caused her to shudder knowing he had all the power and she none.
+He couldn’t possibly be that sort of man.
+But she had no idea what kind of man she had been married off to—none whatsoever.
 The sobering thought did nothing to comfort her.